prof-tallman/codepuzzles/mathematics/fibonacci/README.md

 2. ***Script Kiddie***:
    Let the user decide how long the sequence should be.
    - Modify the function to accept a parameter $n$ that indicates the length of the Fibonacci sequence.
-   - Your function must return a list of length $n$.
+   - The function must return a list of length $n$.
    - The user should specify $n$ at the command line.

 3. ***Professional***:
-   Add a verbose mode and make your Fibonacci generator more memory-efficient when possible.
+   Add a verbose mode and make the Fibonacci generator more memory-efficient when possible.
    - Accept a `-v` or `--verbose` command line flag to control output.
    - Without `--verbose`, print only the nth Fibonacci number.
    - With `--verbose`, print the entire sequence up to $n$.